Part 2: Passing Structured Data Across the Wasm Boundary — No Pointer Arithmetic Required

 fn main() {

-// Original: serialize, deserialize, pointer arithmetic
+// Without the Component Model: serialize, deserialize, pointer arithmetic

 #[no_mangle]